clemPerrousset/clemPerrousset/README.md

 - 👋 Hi, I’m @clemPerrousset
-- 👀 I’m interested in Mobile Development , Android, IOS, Deep Learning
+- 👀 I’m interested in Mobile Development , Android, IOS, Deep Learning and Rust
 - 🌱 I’m currently learning Python and Django
 - 💞️ I’m looking to collaborate on anything that feed my curiosity
 - 📫 How to reach me clement.perrousset@gmail.com